PRRPCHT/BlazingWebP/README.md

 ![BlazingWebP](/static/BlazingWebP.png 'BlazingWebP')

-BlazingWebP is a no nonsense, straight to the point bacth WebP converter.
-Convert your images to WebP with a lossless or lossy algorithm, resize your photos at the same time, and publish them fast on the interwebs!
+BlazingWebP is a no nonsense, straight to the point batch image converter.
+Convert your images to WebP (with a lossless or lossy algorithm), JPEG or PNG, resize your photos at the same time, and publish them fast on the interwebs!

 _Photos provided by [Pierre Pichot](https://pierrepichot.com)._

 ## Roadmap

 - ~~Drag and drop files to the app~~ - DONE in 0.2.0
-- WebP to JPEG/PNG conversion
+- ~~WebP to JPEG/PNG conversion~~ - DONE in 0.3.0

 ## Limitations